 Now spread your wings and fly.
 Flex your silky-smooth classic shave.
 A tear in our eye as you soar away into the sky with nothing to hinder your freedom.

 The Bottom Line

 Our process for selecting the best double edge safety razor blades of 2021 is objective and research-oriented, as with all of our reviews.

 That said, we don’t have the resources to test every blade on the market, there is quite an army of them out there to be fair.
 And we rely on personal experience and the experience of other users.
 For this reason, there may be some other blades that could have made the list.

 Furthermore, upon conducting our research and surveys, we compare them with our personal experience to write a balanced review of each product.
 We think you’ll find the 10 blades listed above helpful for getting a close, comfortable shave.

 Conclusively, we will like to know what you think about these products.
-Is there a brand of double edge safety razor blades that you think belong on the list?
-Tell us about it in the comments.
+Is there a brand of double-edge safety razor blades that you think belongs on the list?
+Tell us about it.